DSCI-310-2023/dsci-310-group-01-pkg/README.md

 ## Contributing

-We appreciate contributions to the `ln.knn.regression` package.
+We appreciate contributions to the `grp1ProjectPackage` package.
 Please refer to our [Contributing document](https://github.com/jw327/dsci-310-group-01-pkg/blob/main/CONTRIBUTING.md) and [Code of